manasch/dsa/235_lowest-common-ancestor-of-a-binary-search-tree.md

 ## Notes

 - Since this is a binary search tree, the first point they split should be the lowest common ancestor.
+- Keep traversing until they split and then return the node at which it splits.